J-CF-Leung/Study_Vault/Physics/Thermal Physics/Transport phenomena.md

 - $D$ is known as the _diffusion coefficient_
 - In three dimensions, _Fick's First Law_ gives:
 $$\bm{\Phi}=-D\nabla n$$
-- From KINETIC THEORY PROOF
+- From looking at the _excess molecules hitting a unit area per second_:
 $$D=\frac{1}{3}\lambda\mean{v}$$

 - $D$ is _inversely proportional_ to pressure, and hence also _inversely proportional_ to $n$